TheHillofSunflowers/test-framework/README.md

 > Playwright Web Testing Framework for YouTube

 Automation testing framework created in TypeScript to practice SDET/QA skills on an industry product.
-Utilized DevOps skills such as Docker for containerization and GitHub Actions.
+Utilized DevOps skills such as Docker for containerization and GitHub Actions CI.
 Features Unit, Integration, and E2E tests while implementing the Page Object Model.

 ### Tools: